tfluhr/test-project/docs/chapters/desktop-workflow.md

 :::

 [VS Code](https://code.visualstudio.com/) can be customized to your workflow with [Extensions](https://marketplace.visualstudio.com/).
 You might be interested in trying a few extensions to help with formatting Markdown documents.
-We recommend [VS Code Icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons), which includes a nice set of icons to help distinguish between file types and folders
+We recommend [VS Code Icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons), which includes a nice set of icons to help distinguish between file types and folders.

 ## Windows Subsystem for Linux